wbail/PGVaxBook/README.md

-# Ponta Grossa Vaccination Apointments :syringe:
+# Ponta Grossa Vaccination Appointments :syringe:

-Application responsible to create an apointment or check the status of an apointment at Ponta Grossa Vaccination [website](https://fms.pontagrossa.pr.gov.br/vacinacao/).
+Application responsible to create an appointment or check the status of an apointment at Ponta Grossa Vaccination [website](https://fms.pontagrossa.pr.gov.br/vacinacao/).

 ## Table of Contents